Skip to main content

 5 mentions Positive Neutral Negative

-• “Once you get there, you start getting 'sector' drops that allow you to do a specific mission or area based on a set tier of levels for amazing loot the further you go into each sector.”
+• “Once you get there you start getting 'sector' drops that allow you to do a specific mission or area based on a set tier of levels for amazing loot the further you go into each sector.”

-• “(Currently in version 0.2, all the NPC art and 'story' seems to be AI-generated placeholders.
+• “(Currently in version 0.2, all the NPC art and 'story' seem to be AI-generated placeholders.
 They are functional, but I would not be surprised if Kiki and Turtle don't make it into the full release.)”

 • optimization